DataChefHQ/aws-data-landing-zone/API.md

 - *Type:* <a href="#@DataChefHQ/data-landing-zone.NotificationDetailsProps">NotificationDetailsProps</a>

-Default notifications for the organization.
+Default notification settings for the organization.

+Allows you to define the
+email notfication settings or slack channel settings.
+If the account level defaultNotification is defined those will be used for the account instead of this defaultNotification which acts as the fallback.

 ---